 24. Scoring: Billfish Points - Registered anglers will receive 1 point for each eligible billfish released in the tournament.
 All team and individual prize categories will be awarded based on the individual or team’s overall point standings.
 In the event of a tie, winners will be determined by the team or individual that releases their last fish first.

-Dolphin, Wahoo, Kingfish, Tuna & Cobia points - These species must weigh a minimum of 10 pounds to be eligible in the tournaments.
-Each boat may weigh in a maximum of 1 fish per species.
+Meat-fish Points (Dolphin, Wahoo, Kingfish, Tuna & Cobia): These species must weigh a minimum of 10 lbs. to be eligible in the tournaments.
 Each fish meeting weight requirements will be given a score of one point per pound.
 These points will not be included with points awarded for billfish releases when determining the top team standings.
-See the fun-fish division in the general prize structure of each event as well as the optional entry prize structure of each event for details on the prize money available in the fun-fish categories.
+See the meatfish division in the general prize structure of each event as well as the optional entry prize structure of each event for details on the prize money available in the meat fish categories.
 Mutilated fish will be disqualified.
 All decisions of the weigh-master are final.

-25. Non-Pro Category: There is a non-pro prize category in EACH leg of the series.
-To qualify for this prize money, the following criteria must be met. #1: Less than 3 paid crew members on board (including captains, mates, and anglers). #2: There can also NOT be anyone onboard that has placed in the Top 8 at a Quest for the Crest tournament in the last 8 years.
+25. Non-Pro Category: There is a non-pro prize category in each leg of the series.
+To qualify for this prize money, the following criteria must be met. #1: Less than 3 paid crew members on board (including captains, mates, and anglers) and #2: There can NOT be anyone onboard that has placed in the Top 8 at a Quest for the Crest tournament in the last 8 years.